 So, I’d be lying if I didn’t say that I was apprehensive about the experience.
 These machines looked positively menacing.
 Would I even be able to operate the machine?
 Would I have the strength?

 As it turns out, modern hydraulics make operating these big machines more of a finesse game than a brute force one.
 Fine movements executed with precision were necessary to operate the machines and it was something I excelled at.
 Years spent playing video games in my youth had now payed dividends.
 I’d be sure to tell my mother, who wasn’t a fan of my video game playing.

-On arriving at Dig This Las Vegas, we were given a breathylzer exam.
+On arriving at this big dig site in Las Vegas, we were given a breathylzer exam.
 I hadn’t really thought about it, but large quantities of alcohol and heavy machinery are a bad combination.
 And Las Vegas kind of lends itself to over-indulging.
 Everyone passed and we were led into a small room for a safety briefing video and demonstration.